sanity-io/sanity-algolia/README.md

 ## Webhook example

-This is an example of syncing to Algolia directly from a Sanity webhook.
-The example uses Vercel serverless, but will be mostly the same for any serverless/lambda host.
+This is an example of syncing to Algolia directly from a [Sanity webhook](https://www.sanity.io/docs/webhooks).
+The example uses [Vercel Serverless Functions](https://vercel.com/docs/serverless-functions/introduction), but will be mostly the same for any serverless/lambda host.
+You can configure Sanity webhooks at [manage.sanity.io](https://manage.sanity.io) or via the `sanity hook` command from your Sanity Studio folder.

 ### Installing